eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 > Capitalize them.
 Do not abbreviate, except when needed in a tabular format: *Sun, Mon, Tue, Wed, Thu, Fri, Sat (three letters, without periods, to facilitate tabular composition).*

-**Disabilities**
+**Disabled, handicapped**

 >Do not use the word “disability” as a primary adjective, as if a disability is a person’s most important trait.
 Instead, use “person who uses a wheelchair,” or “people who are deaf.”
-Additionally, do not use language that portrays the person as passive or suggests a lack of something (victim, invalid, defective).
+Additionally, do not use language that portrays the person as passive or suggests a lack of something (victim, invalid, suffers from).
 Avoid using altogether unless there is a compelling reason to use.

 >**_Blind_**

->>People with almost complete vision loss are considered blind or legally blind (20/200 vision).
+>>Describes a person with complete or nearly complete loss of sight.
 Those who have partial sight may prefer the term low vision, limited vision or visually impaired.
 If possible, ask for a person’s preference.

 >**_Deaf_**

->>People who have total hearing loss are deaf.
-Those with partial hearing loss are hard of hearing.
+>>Describes a person with total or major hearing loss.
+Those with partial hearing loss are hard of hearing or partially deaf.
 Again, ask for a person’s preference.
 Note: When referring to Deaf culture, the d is capitalized.

+>**_Disabled_**

+>>A general term used for a physical, mental, developmental or intellectual disability. **Do not use mentally retarded.**

 >**_Handicap_**

->>Handicapped is an outdated and unacceptable term to use when referring to individuals or accessible environments.
+>>_Handicapped_ is an outdated and unacceptable term to use when referring to individuals or accessible environments.

 >>>•	Accessible parking, not handicapped parking

 >>>•	Accessible restroom, not handicapped restroom

+**_Wheelchair User_**
+> People use wheelchairs for independent mobility.
+Do not use confined to a wheelchair or wheelchair bound.
+If a wheelchair is needed, say why.

 **Directions**